TomDDG/ZXPicoMD/README.md

 ## Building with Case

-This guide is based on v1.2 of the PCB which is the same as v1.3 minus the OLED GND/VCC selection pins.
+This guide was originally based on v1.2 of the PCB but has been updated to cover v1.3 (added the OLED GND/VCC selection pins) and v1.4 (added two filter capacitors).
 It also applies to v1.1 with the diodes placed where the BOB was.

 First solder in the diodes, resistors, buttons, buzzer, transistor & TSR 1-2450 as per the silk screen, being mindful of the orientation of the diodes.
 I recommend you use BAT42/43 Schottky diodes for Data 1 [D1(D)], Data 2 [D1(D)] & Comms Out [CO(D)] as these are small signal outputs which may benefit from the lower voltage drop.